IFRS 16 Leases: What are the Changes and How are Businesses Responding

 |YEAR||LIABILITIES (Accrued Occupancy Costs)||ASSETS (Property, Plant & Equipment)|

-Due to the financing cost of the lease – that is, the combination of right-of-use asset depreciation and lease liability (interest expense) – net profit will probably be lower at the beginning of a lease.
+Due to the financing cost of the lease – that is, the combination of right-of-use asset depreciation and lease liability (interest expense) – net profit is lower at the beginning of a lease.

-However, this will change during the lease term as the lease liability is repaid.
+However, this net profit increases during the lease term as the lease liability is repaid.